LANAP Gum Laser Treatment- Fort Lauderdale, FL

 - It is OK to spit, rinse, and wash your mouth today.
 Rinse as directed with Peridex or Perioguard morning and night.
 In between, it is OK to rinse gently every six (6) hours with warm salt water (1/2 teaspoon of salt dissolved in an 8oz. glass of warm water).
 Do not brush or floss your teeth with a hard tooth brush.
 Use a soft tooth brush.

-Try to keep your mouth as clean as possible in order to help the
+Try to keep your mouth as clean as possible in order to help the healing process.
+Brush, floss, and follow other home care measures in all the areas of your mouth and do not forget to brush on you tongue.

 - For 48 hrs do not apply excessive tongue or cheek pressure to the treatment area.